lilachaimo/session-management-app/README.md

-# Node.js Web Application with NestJS and Redis
+# Session Management with NestJS and Redis

 This is a Node.js web application built using NestJS and Redis for session management.
 The application detects user activity and blocks the user for 5 minutes if they are active for one hour.
 It also allows users to log in from multiple devices simultaneously.